2015–16 Nepal blockade: Overseas protests against blockade

 Nepalese residing in the UK demonstrated against the Indian Prime Minister Narendra Modi at 10 Downing Street, London during his visit on 12 November 2015.
 The demonstrators included ex-military families (the so-called "Gurkha Regiment" and "non-Gurkhas"), Sikh extremists and various other individuals dissatisfied with the Indian Prime Minister.
 Some reports claimed that as soon as Modi arrived back in Delhi, he ordered an assessment of the power that the Nepali people have in Great Britain and other places overseas On 17 November, the "Non-Resident Nepali Association USA" protested against what they refer to as the Indian Government's so-called "economic blockade of Nepal" in front of United Nations Headquarters in New York.
-Also on 30 November, another branch of the same "non-resident Nepali" group protested in front of India's embassy in Washington, D.C.
+Also on 30 November in the United States, another branch of the same "non-resident Nepali" group protested in front of India's embassy in Washington, D.C..